Jagruti1253/Nexthike_Internship_Project1/README.md

    - Skewness of Data
    - Correlation of Data

-  4. **Box Plot** is used in 'Next Hike_Project 1.ipynb' file
+  4. **Box Plot** as a chart is used in 'Next Hike_Project 1.ipynb' file

   5. Output file 'Final_Dataset' is in excel format loaded in this repositary

-Datasources used for project = Lecture recordings, Reference file that we received through emails & Google search
+Sources used for project = Lecture recordings, Reference file that we received through emails & Google search

 -- Project Status: [Completed]